NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ## Cloning the code

 As above, we [git clone the Code](#cloning-the-code) for production as well, this time, into a newly created `/opt/projects` directory (with user account accessible permissions).
-Within the NGINX config file, we set the HTML `root` path to point to the `.../kgea/server/web_ui/templates` subdirectory, where we maintain the static css and images (see below).
+Within the NGINX config file, we set the HTML `root` path to point to the path to the `.../kgea/server/web_ui/templates` subdirectory, where we maintain the static css and images (see below).

 ## Cloud Deployment